 Supervisory team: Dr Alexandra Gajda (Faculty of History, University of Oxford), Dr Neil Younger (History, Open University) and Julian Harrison (British Library)

-Applications are invited for an Open-Oxford-Cambridge AHRC DTP-funded Collaborative Doctoral Award at the University of Oxford in partnership with the British Library.
+Open-Oxford-Cambridge AHRC DTP-funded Collaborative Doctoral Award at the University of Oxford in partnership with the British Library.

 William Camden's Annales Rerum Anglicarum et Hibernicarum Regnante Elizabetha (commonly known as Camden's Annals) is one of the most valuable yet neglected sources on early modern Britain.
 Written in Latin and first published in two parts in 1615 and 1625, the Annals is the earliest full-scale history of Elizabeth I's reign and hailed as a landmark in the development of English historical writing.
 The work was arguably the single most important source in shaping the image of Elizabeth and her reign, creating a myth of Elizabeth as a Protestant heroine in the 17th century and influencing the interpretations of countless historians through succeeding centuries and into the present day.
 Many of what are taken to be Elizabeth's own words are derived from Camden's paraphrases, and he established the reputations of leading figures of the period.
 The Annals also contains extensive material on events in Scotland and Ireland, as well as on European history, the British Reformations, social and economic issues, parliament and government, military affairs and exploration.
 Yet the Annals has long been neglected, and crucial questions about its creation remain poorly understood, perhaps most importantly the authorship and process of creating the work.
 This is not for want of evidence: two largely complete drafts of the text exist in the British Library’s Cotton manuscripts, and there is extensive correspondence and other papers at the Bodleian Library, the British Library and elsewhere.